fastlane/fastlane/match/README.md

 #### Important: Use one git branch per team

-`match` was designed to use a seperate git branch per Apple account.
-If you work in multiple teams, make sure to set the ``git_branch` parameter to a unique value per team.
+`match` was designed to use a separate git branch per Apple account.
+If you work in multiple teams, make sure to set the `git_branch` parameter to a unique value per team.
 From there, `match` will automatically create and use the specified branch for you.
 More information on [codesigning.guide](https://codesigning.guide)

 ### Run